The Mission of Customer Success is to increase sustainable proven profitability for both the Customers and the Company.

 A Statement of Purpose: The Mission of Customer Success

-The Mission of Customer Success is to increase sustainable proven value for both the Customers and the Company.
-The essence is found in three core words: sustainable, proven, and value.
+The Mission of Customer Success is to increase sustainable proven profitability for both the Customers and the Company.
+The essence is found in three core words: sustainable, proven, and profitability.
 The goal is increase, and the beneficiaries are the customers and the company.

 Sustainable: Dependable – Reliable – Consistent – Assurable – Steady – Continuing